nabindhakalgithub/console_based_card_game/README.md

 This is a consloe based card game made by c# in visual studio.
 It is a swap and stay game.
 You can paly this game with computer and all gameplay will store in log file.
-You can simply download and open solution file (.sln) using visual studio for run the progect.
+You can simply download repo and open solution file (.sln) using visual studio for run the project.